TalaoDAO/context/README.md

 ### Description

 It is a credential issued by a company to its employees, service providers or freelancers.
-This certificate is produced at the request of a Talent to prove the skills and know-how implemented during a project or a mission.
+This certificate is produced at the request of a Talent to prove the know-how implemented during a project or a mission.
 It is generally produced after review and validation by the manager of the company.
 This certificate is most often offered in the form of a draft by the Talent then it is then completed by the company which adds an assessment on 4 particular themes which are communication, quality, respect for deadlines and a recommendation. .

-vc.signatureLines is only used for paper publishing.
+vc.signatureLines is only used for paper or online publishing.

 ### Displayed attributes